-The best example we see of Mercury and Mars in action everyday is : A cop and lawyer.
+The best example we see of Mercury and Mars in action every day is – A cop and lawyer.
 It is the job of the cop (Mars) to protect the law.
-Mercury rules man made law.
+Mercury rules man-made law.
 Any law has an element of good vs evil.
-Then in the next step we have mercury (lawyer) defending the law or his client.
-Hopefully, if it is good mercury he will be in support for a good cause.
+Then in the next step, we have mercury (lawyer) defending the law or his client.
+Hopefully, if it is good mercury he will be in support of a good cause.
 But see the catch – to be a lawyer, one needs courage (Mars) and confidence (Sun) for speech.
-They also need be good at logical reasoning which is Mars.
+They also need to be good at logical reasoning which is Mars.
 Moreover, they have to argue and fight for the law or client etc which is in the realm of mars.
-A lawyer also needs to be quick witted, have great research skills to dig data/cases up which is in the realm of mercury.
-Then the lawyer is also a problem solver which is Mars as he solves problems of other people.
-Even Donald trump seems to understand Mars quite well as he boasts of himself as a “Problem solver” (he has Mars as Aaatmakaraka and in Lagna).
+A lawyer also needs to be quick-witted, have great research skills to dig data/cases up which is in the realm of mercury.
+Then the lawyer is also a problem solver which is Mars as he solves the problems of other people.
+Even Donald Trump seems to understand Mars quite well as he boasts of himself as a “Problem solver” (he has Mars as Aaatmakaraka and in Lagna).
 Now, how much that is true, is a debatable topic 🙂 (joke intended)

 Figure 2: The Heirphont (top) and The High Preistess (bottom) tarot cards related to planet Mercury’s male and female side respectively.

-Some astrologers are of the opinion that saturn is the judge and it is not Jupiter.
+Some astrologers are of the opinion that Saturn is the judge and it is not Jupiter.
 I want to state a few things to clear that confusion too.
-If one were to look at nature and examine the biological needs of human beings it will be very clear who is the judge in what respect.
+If one were to look at nature and examine the biological needs of human beings it will be very clear who is the judge in that respect.
 Saturn is the judge when it comes to time and death and movement of soul from one body to another.
-Whereas Jupiter is the judge who is in charge of affairs operating in the worldly plane.
+Whereas, Jupiter is the judge who is in charge of affairs operating in the worldly plane.
 Just observing the human biological needs will explain that.
-Jupiter is known as planet of procreation, children, karaka for D7 and also husband for a woman.
+Jupiter is known as the planet of procreation, children, karaka for D7 and also husband for a woman.
 Now examine the sexual process to create a child.
-Essentially natural selection and survival of the fittest during procreation.
-But word is Key is Survival of the fittet.
+Essentially during procreation, the process of natural selection and survival of the fittest takes place.
+But the keyword is Survival of the fittest.
 What does that mean? who judges someone is fit to go on or not?
 It is woman or feminine animals that judge which of the male species survives.
-Among millions of sperms, only one sperm is responsible for creation of life.
-That is judgement in its first form that we encounter as a species!
+Among the millions of sperms, only one sperm is responsible for the creation of life.
+That is judgment in its first form that we encounter as a species!
 So woman really need to have a good Jupiter if the dynasty or species has to survive and live long.
-On a side note, anyone who contemplates on that about will know that there is judgement being made on macroscopic and microscopic levels every time and every day by the body with or without our doing.
-Thus I conclude that Jupiter is the Judge.
+On a side note, anyone who contemplates on that about will know that there is judgment being made on macroscopic and microscopic levels every time and every day by the body with or without our doing.
+Thus, I conclude that Jupiter is the Judge.

 In the end, Sri Krishna doesn’t make the choice for Arjuna and leaves the choice open to Arjuna.
 That is a great example of Mercury.
-Not only did Sri Krishna in this role, show a great example of Mercury but also he fullfilled the role of Jupiter as preacher.
+Not only did Sri Krishna in this role, show a great example of Mercury but also he fulfilled the role of Jupiter as a preacher.
 Moreover, he re-established DHARMA in the process which is the most important role of Jupiter.
 So Arujna filled the role of Mars while Sri Krishna filled the role of both Mercury and Jupiter for the sake of SATYA (truth) and DHARMA (path of righteousness).